ivankunyankin/quartznet-asr/README.md

 Add ```--cache``` parameter to read the data into memory for faster training.
 Add ```--from_checkpoint``` parameter to continue training from a checkpoint.

-The code can benifit from using single or multiple gpus on a single machine

-The code allows to continue training from a checkpoint that is especially conveniet when training using Google Colab or AWS spot instances.
-More details here

 ### Testing

-Run the following:
 ```
 python3 test.py
 ```

-With default settings specified in the ```config.yaml``` the code will test the trained model on test-clean part of LibriTTS
+The code will test the trained model on test-clean subset of LibriTTS.

-It will print the resulting WER (word error rate) and CTC loss values in the terminal as well as save intermediate logs in the logs directory
+It will print the resulting WER (word error rate) and CTC loss values as well as save intermediate logs in the logs directory

-5. Visualising training logs with Tensorboard

-To visualise training logs run the following command:
+### Tensorboard

 ```
 tensorboard --logdir logs
 ```